Swimming Pool Chemistry Crash Course

 4) Chlorine (or bromine)

 If you understood the explanation of how pH and alkalinity work together it should be clear why the alkalinity needs to be brought into range first before pH.
 If you adjust the pH to be correct first, the pH will change when you adjust the alkalinity.
-When making alkalinity and pH corrections it is important to understand that adjustment to either level will affect both the pH and alkalinity levels.
+When making alkalinity and pH corrections it is important to understand that adjustment to either level will affect both the pH and alkalinity levels in almost every case.
+There are very few ways in which you can affect or change one number without the other also changing.

 What Is The Importance Of Cyanuric Acid & Pool Stabilizer